 When it comes to buying resistance bands for deadlifts, you really want to invest in heavy duty bands.
 Most people will be able to pull more weight from the deadlift position, than say, during a bicep curl, so you may surprise yourself with what resistance feels like a test for your muscles.

 Lots of brands will sell multiple bands in a set, giving you various levels of resistance, which is ideal.

-The grip on resistance bands is really important, and you may find a plain latex band difficult to hold.
-In this instance, you should opt for ones with a built-in handle.
+The grip on resistance bands is really important, and you may find a plain rubber band difficult to hold.
+In this instance, you might want to opt for ones with a built-in handle.
 This simply makes the grip easier if that’s something holding you back.

 Yes, you can certainly deadlift with resistance bands.
 You may find it is harder to progressively overload the muscles with bands compared to barbells and dumbbells, but that doesn’t mean they can’t be effective in workout routines.

 Are Deadlifts with Bands Easier Than Free Weights?